How to Make A Decorative Tart Tin Mirror – Easy DIY

 Mirror made of different shape tart tins in silver arranged in a round pattern on a silver round board with a small 5-inch accent mirror in the center over a table with vases and bowls in neutral tan.

-Tart tins aren’t just for baking; make this beautiful mirror to add sparkle to a gallery or accent wall in your home.
+Tart tins aren’t just for baking—use them to make this beautiful mirror to add sparkle to a gallery or accent wall in your home.
 There’s no drilling, just a little spray painting and glue once you settle on a design.

 Supplies